brechtm/rinohtype/master/_sources/index.rst.txt

 rinohtype is open source software licensed under the `GNU AGPL 3.0`_.
 Practically, this means you are free to use it in open-source software, but not in (commercial) closed-source software.
-For the latter, you need to obtain a commercial license (see http://www.opqode.com/rinoh).
+For the latter, you need to obtain a commercial license.
 We are also available for consultancy projects involving rinohtype, so don't hesitate to `contact us`_.

 .. _GNU AGPL 3.0: http://www.gnu.org/licenses/agpl-3.0.en.html
 .. _contact us: info@opqode.com